 Different balancers are used in conjunction with sanitizers and oxidizers to balance the pH of your pool water.
 The pH refers to the level of acidity or alkalinity of the water.
 The pH level must be balanced for safety. * Calcium Chloride: Used to balance the calcium, or calcium hardness, levels in your pool.
 Low levels can cause corrosion of equipment and the surface of your pool.
 High levels can make your water cloudy and irritate skin. * pH “Increasers and Decreasers”: A series of different chemicals that are used to increase or decrease the pH level of pool water.
 Typically the chemicals used for this are sodium carbonate and sodium bisulphate, respectively.

 * Oxidizers, also known as shocks or shock treatments, act as an added sanitizing process.
 Typically, shock treatments should be added weekly or every other week depending on how often you use your pool.
 Oxidizers are usually different and stronger forms of chlorine.

 To maintain proper chemical levels, the addition of necessary chemicals is eminent.
-Contact the professionals at The Pool Store Valdosta or Thomasville as we can provide weekly pool maintenance and guarantee the proper handling and addition of any required chemicals.
+Contact the professionals at The Pool Store Valdosta as we can provide weekly pool maintenance and guarantee the proper handling and addition of any required chemicals.

 Special care must be taken when dealing with pool chemicals.
 Exposure to skin or eyes can cause lasting side effects, as can inhaling fumes.
 Maintaining proper chemical levels can affect the sanitation of your pool as well as protect the health and safety of yourself and others swimming in your pool.
 The balance of chemicals in your pool also affects the longevity of your pool equipment and the surface of the pool itself.